-- Lynda.com has changed to LinkedIn Learning.
-All CWRU students, faculty, and staff have unlimited 24/7 FREE access.
+- All CWRU students, faculty, and staff have unlimited 24/7 FREE access to LinkedIn Learning.
 View self-paced learning videos ranging from 5-15 minute segments on topics including all the MS Office applications.

 - This program operates under the direction of the Executive Compliance Committee with the purpose of monitoring and coordinating the university’s many existing compliance efforts, assessing university-wide performance, and providing senior leadership and the Audit Committee of the Board of Trustees with an independent, comprehensive view of the university’s compliance activities.

 - The unit offers services that support the university's research and education mission while maintaining regulatory compliance.
 Specialists provide training and education for regulatory and safety concerns and aspire to keep programs relevant and proactive.